Jelly-RDF/jelly-rdf.github.io/docs/specification/patch.md

 - We define "the previous transaction operation" as the last encountered row in the stream until a given point with row type `transaction_start`, `transaction_commit` or `transaction_abort`.
 If there were no transaction operations in the stream until this point, the previous transaction operation is undefined.
 - A row with a `transaction_commit` or `transaction_abort` operation MUST have a previous transaction operation equal to `transaction_start`.
 If there is no previous transaction operation, the consumer MAY throw an error.
 If there is a previous transaction operation that is a `transaction_commit` or `transaction_abort`, the consumer MAY throw an error.
 - A row with a `transaction_start` operation MUST have a previous transaction operation that is either undefined or equal to `transaction_commit` or `transaction_abort`.
 If there is a previous transaction operation that is a `transaction_start`, the consumer MAY throw an error.
+- A patch frame may contain multiple transactions, regardless of the used stream type.
+- A transaction MUST start and commit/abort within one RDF Patch, regardless of the used patch stream type.
+    - In `PATCH_STREAM_TYPE_FLAT` this puts no additional restrictions on transactions.
+Transactions may span multiple frames.
     - In stream type `PATCH_STREAM_TYPE_FRAME`, transactions MUST NOT span multiple patch frames.
 The transaction start and commit/abort messages MUST be in the same frame.
-- A patch frame may contain multiple transactions, regardless of the used stream type.
+    - In `PATCH_STREAM_TYPE_PUNCTUATED` transactions may span multiple patch frames, but MUST NOT contain punctuation marks within their scope.

 !!! note "Transaction syntax and semantics"